stackpivot/mitmproxy/README.md

 # eg. to test all the apc over ssh logs for rebooting we created:

-fencetestlog ssh apc '*' reboot 'fence_apc blahblahblah
+fencetestlog ssh apc '*' reboot 'fence_apc blahblahblah'

 # this will run `mitmreplay_ssh` and then `fence_apc blahblahblah`
 # (point it to replay server host/port, with correct login credentials,